Teaching Art History + the Environmental Humanities

 My approach to teaching derives from my backgrounds in Classics, Literature, and Philosophy in addition to my graduate training in Art History.
 In my view, the humanities operate at the core of empowering students by inculcating a form of critical inquiry rooted in what Classical Greeks, in general, and Aristotle, in particular, termed εὐδαιμονία—"eudaimonia"—meaning "happiness" or "excellence."
-For Aristotle then, and as I believe is salient to a broad general education in the global liberal arts now (perhaps modeled best at SOAS, University of London), this stems from the development of rigorous skills in critical and analytical thought and argumentation as the basis for living a well-balanced, engaged, and ethical life.
+For Aristotle then, and as I believe is salient to a broad general education in the global liberal arts now, this stems from the development of rigorous skills in critical and analytical thought and argumentation as the basis for living a well-balanced, engaged, and ethical life.
 I believe that the interpretation of images, translating between visual and textual media, is integral for students to develop these skills.
 It is this point of departure that allows for the greatest extent of individual flourishing and contribution to a broader polity that includes respect for animals and the natural world.

 I engage students in the study of visual art and architecture, text-based media, and critical theory from the perspective of studying past documents to see how they often intervened within specific sets of social and historical circumstances to make the world a better place for individuals to flourish.
 Whether teaching the early-modern Florentine conception of the artist through Michelangelo's sonnets, art and politics with Gustave Courbet's realism and T.J.
 Clark's social-critical art history, protest architecture and the long 1960's, or Vandana Shiva's postcolonial ecofeminist theory against western biotechnological hegemony, my focus as a teacher has always been on how the history of vision and the built environment, literary means of expression, and philosophical thought have been mobilized to re-order the world for the better.

-To learn more about my teaching, please see examples of the syllabi that I have developed for future courses and examples of PowerPoints that I have developed to promote skills in visual analysis and critical argumentation, and my current diversity statement.
+To learn more about my teaching, please see examples of the syllabi that I have created for past and future courses, assignments that I have developed to promote skills in visual analysis and critical argumentation, and my current diversity statement.